X4201/HRXpert/README.md

 ## Overview

 HRXpert is an HR management system designed to streamline various HR processes such as job postings, candidate management, leave applications, and approvals.
-The system leverages Google Sheets, Google Forms, Google Calendar, and Google Apps Script to automate and manage tasks efficiently.
+The system leverages Google Sheets, Google Forms, Google Calendar, and Google Apps Script to automate and manage tasks efficiently on AppSheet which is used as front end demo.

 ## Features

 1. **Job Posting and Candidate Management**
-   - HR can create job postings which generate Google Forms for candidates to fill out.
+   - HR can create job postings that generate Google Forms for candidates to fill out.
    - Candidates fill out the Google Form with their details and submit it.
    - HR can view the candidate list from the responses.
    - HR can reject candidates or schedule interviews.